UCL-CCS/TIES_MD/TIES_MD/doc/source/tutorial.rst

     #How much equilibration to run per alchemical window (2ns recommended)
     equili_per_window = 2*unit.nanoseconds

     #Which estimators to use.
-Valid options are: TI, FEP
+Valid options are: TI or FEP
     methods = FEP, TI

     #How many total replicas of each window are run (we recommend at least 5).